“Hey Johnny, can you help me figure out number four?”

 Why is this an inclusive practice?
 Successful peer supports rely on a capacity orientation towards the students we teach and an expectation and privileging of difference as useful rather than difference as to be overcome.

 Peer support interventions are not sufficient by themselves.
 Peer support interventions do not eliminate the need for adult support.
 Peer support interventions are not automatic.
-So what should we think about to implement positive and effective peer supports?
+So what should we think about when implementing positive and effective peer supports?
 Consider the following:

-Teach basic strategies for supproting support the academic and/or social participation of peer partners.
+- Teach basic strategies for supporting support for the academic and/or social participation of peer partners.

-Shift paraprofessionals to broader support role in which they assist all students in the classroom.
+- Shift paraprofessionals to a broader support role in which they assist all students in the classroom.